Surprising facts about Mexico

 Mexico is Latin America’s most visited tourist destination

+Mexico is the Latin American country with the highest number of international visitors and is ranked #10 worldwide.
 This comes as no surprise given the diversity Mexico has to offer in terms of culture and nature.

-The meteorite that wiped-out dinosaurs struck Mexico
+The meteorite that wiped out dinosaurs struck Mexico

 The meteorite that wiped out dinosaurs 65 million years ago hit the Mexican peninsula of Yucatán.
+A 180 sq m crater with a depth of more than 600 m was left behind.
+This enormous crater was discovered in 1981.

 Color TV was invented by a Mexican

-In 1940, the then 23-year-old requested a patent for the first color image transmission system, which was later on used in the Voyager 1 spacecraft.
+Guillermo Gonzalez Camarena is the inventor of color television.
+In 1940, the then 23-year-old Guillermo requested a patent for the first color image transmission system, which was later used in the Voyager 1 spacecraft.

-Mexican cuisine is officially World Cultural Heritage
+Mexican cuisine is officially a World Cultural Heritage

-Traditional Mexican cuisine is unique in its diversity and is appreciated far beyond national borders.
+Mexican cuisine is unique in its diversity and is appreciated far beyond national borders.
+Mexican cuisine roots date back to colonial times where Spanish cuisine met native preparations thus creating a unique blend.

-In 2010, UNESCO added Mexican cuisine to the list of Immaterial World Cultural Heritage.
-Mexican cuisine roots date back from colonial times where Spanish cuisine met native preparations thus creating a unique blend.
+UNESCO added Mexican cuisine to the list of Immaterial World Cultural Heritage.

 Mexico City was built on a lake – The city sinks around 12cm annually